3D Globe

 Museum Director Mgr.
 Pavel Kodera, Ph.D. (tel. +420 373 396 410)

-3D Information System for the Building Heritage Centre at Plasy
+3D Information System for the Architectural Heritage Center at Plasy

-Building Heritage Centre Touchscreen UI‑controlled 3D navigation throughout the Centre's objects – XIX. century brewery and farming yard – including foldable floor plans and relevant text information
+Architectural Heritage Center Touchscreen UI‑controlled 3D navigation throughout the Centre's objects – XIX. century brewery and farming yard – including foldable floor plans and relevant text information

 created interactive 3D models of both Centre's buildings and their individual floors